dlab-consulting/quick-consulting-examples/README.md

 ## Network-Analysis-Visualization - How to visualize a social network with contact tracing data.

 *Scenario:* Take a dataset recording "relationships" between cases and contacts during a COVID19 outbreak, implement complex `join` functions to wrangle and format dataframes to be handled by the `VisNetwork` package.
-Use the formatted dataframes to create an interactive html object that illustrates acyclic events from cases to contacts.
+Use the formatted dataframes to create an interactive html object that illustrates acyclic exposure events from cases to contacts.